alxppp/Game-Jam-Repo/README.md

 Game-Jam-Repo
 =============
-A mobile game were the player is to remain balanced on a wobbling platform for as long as possible.
+A mobile game where the player is to remain balanced on a wobbling platform for as long as possible.